dds-bridge/dds/readme.txt

 --------------------------
 Compiling options:

+The SolveBoard and CalcDDtable are included in all DDS compilation options.
 The "PBN" and the "PBN_PLUS" definitions are included in the header fill dll.h.
 Defining "PBN" means that the functions SolveBoardPBN and CalcDDtablePBN are supported.
-Defining "PBN_PLUS" as well means that also the SolveAllBoards function is supported.
+Defining "PBN_PLUS" as well means that also the SolveAllBoards function, ParCalc and ParCalcPBN are supported.
-By undefining one or both of those definitions means that the corresponding code in the compilation is not included.

 The possible configurens thus are:
-1)  "PBN" and "PBN_PLUS":  Support for SolveBoardPBN, CalcDDtablePBN and SolveAllBoards.
+1)  "PBN" and "PBN_PLUS":  Support for SolveBoardPBN, CalcDDtablePBN, SolveAllBoards, ParCalc and ParCalcPBN.
 2)  "PBN":  Support for SolveBoardPBN and CalcDDtablePBN.
 3) None of these definitions:  No support for any of the above 3 functions.

-Staying with the previous configuration might be needed when 2.2.4 is to replace an older 2.x.y version, and the application using DDS cannot handle a changed interface.
+Staying with the previous configuration might be needed when 2.3.0 is to replace an older 2.x.y version, and the application using DDS cannot handle a changed interface.